-The SU/SD's performance criteria of the school shall be clear and be communicated to administrators, educators, and other building staff.
+The performance criteria of the school shall be clear and be communicated to administrators, educators and other building staff.

-Each supervisory union SU/SD shall establish a secure student data system that enables regular access for teachers and administrators.
-Teachers shall have access to academic performance data on individual students whom they teach and aggregate data on student and system SU/SD and school performance results.
-SU/SD and school administrators shall have access to individual student data and on student and system performance results.
+Each supervisory union shall establish a secure student data system that enables regular access for teachers and administrators.
+Teachers shall have access to data on individual students whom they teach and aggregate data on student and system performance results.

+Administrators shall have access to individual student data and on student and system performance results.